long5436/Ryzentosh-Acer-aspire-7-A715-42G-Opencore-EFI/README.md

 - Monitor CPU, GPU temperature
 - HDMI: (working, connected to iGPU not GTX1650)
 - Sleep: Fixed
+- Black screen when wake after sleeping too long: Fixed

 ## What's Not Working:

 - ~~GTX 1650:~~ (Not supported in MacOS)
 - ~~Internal Microphone: (currently not working)~~ Fixed -> working
 - ~~Fans control:~~ (currently not working)
-- ~~Wake:~~ The screen cannot be turned back on if it is asleep for too long
+- ~~Wake: The screen cannot be turned back on if it is asleep for too long~~  -> fixed by [gorouflex](https://github.com/gorouflex), test by [sangto2906](https://github.com/sangto2906)

 ## Unknown things: